NOTE: Starting in version 7.0, ObjectiveFS has built-in TLS/SSL support. stunnel is not needed anymore. For TLS details, see here.

 Since ObjectiveFS has built-in client side encryption and always encrypts your data at rest and in transit, you don’t need to use ghostunnel for most cases.
 Common uses for ghostunnel are when using an on-premise object store that supports only SSL or when using the AWS server side encryption feature.

-Note: This document uses port 8086 on the localhost for the ghostunnel connection.
-You can replace 8086 below with the port you prefer.
+on the localhost for the ghostunnel connection.
+You can replace 8086

 $ chmod +x ./ghostunnel

-2. Verify /etc/objectivefs.env/AWS_DEFAULT_REGION points to your bucket’s endpoint
+points to your bucket’s endpoint$ cat /etc/objectivefs.env/AWS_DEFAULT_REGION

 us-east-2

-$ ./ghostunnel client --listen=localhost:8086 --target=<endpoint>:443
+$ ./ghostunnel client \--listen=localhost:8086 \--target=<endpoint>:443

 Example:

-$ ./ghostunnel client --listen=localhost:8086 --target=s3.us-east-2.amazonaws.com:443 --disable-authentication
+$ ./ghostunnel client \--listen=localhost:8086 \--target=s3.us-east-2.amazonaws.com:443 \--disable-authentication

-Tip: You can also create a file in the config directory /etc/objectivefs.env/http_proxy with the content as http://127.0.0.1:8086 without needing to specify it in the command line each time.
+without needing to specify it in the command line each time.

-$ http_proxy=http://127.0.0.1:8086 mount.objectivefs list
+command using ghostunnel$ http_proxy=http://127.0.0.1:8086 mount.objectivefs list

 Example: Mount your filesystem with ghostunnel